dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/06/15
+A good example of a web UI jitter is Google search.
+Search for "123", then search for "1234".
+Watch All/Images/Videos/... tabs flicker.
+If logged in, your avatar and Google apps will flicker.
+If not logged in, "Sign in" jumps left and right.
+Even in Chrome.
+Not impressive 🤷💰

 #### 2024/06/14
 Another problem with (mostly web) UIs is the jitter.
 Do we need a cultural shift to make it unacceptable? 🧐 For example, this issue
 <https://youtrack.jetbrains.com/issue/IJPL-133305/Lag-when-searching-for-file-class> (picking on #IntelliJ only because I use it a lot :)) Or pretty much any website, just watch the screen!